The Last Run

-The Last Run is a 1971 American action film shot in Portugal, Málaga and elsewhere in Spain directed by Richard Fleischer, starring George C. Scott, Tony Musante, Trish Van Devere, and Colleen Dewhurst.
+The Last Run is a 1971 American action thriller film directed by Richard Fleischer, written by Alan Sharp, and starring George C. Scott, Tony Musante, and Trish Van Devere.
+The film follows a former mob getaway driver (Scott) living in Portugal, who is hired to transport a fugitive couple (Musante and Van Devere).

+Intended by Scott as a self-conscious homage to the films of Humphrey Bogart, The Last Run began production in January 1971 with John Huston as director.
+Due to conflicts between director and star, Huston left the project after a month and was replaced by Fleischer.
+Shooting took place on-location in Portugal and Spain.

+The film was released by Metro-Goldwyn-Mayer on July 7, 1971.
+It received generally negative reviews and was a financial disappointment.

 Plot

-Harry Garmes is an aging American career criminal who was once a driver for Chicago's organized crime rings.
+Harry Garmes is an aging American career criminal who was once a driver for the Chicago Outfit.
 He is living in self-imposed exile in Albufeira, a fishing village in southern Portugal, where he owns a fishing boat and seeks occasional companionship from Monique, a local prostitute, as his wife has left him after the untimely death of their son.

-Unexpectedly, Harry receives a job, his first in nine years, to drive an escaped killer Paul Rickard and the man's girlfriend Claudie Scherrer across Portugal and Spain into France.
+Unexpectedly, Harry receives a job, his first in nine years, to drive escaped killer Paul Rickard and his girlfriend Claudie Scherrer across Portugal and Spain into France.
 Rickard was imprisoned in Spain for an unrelated crime, but he originally had been hired to assassinate the French President Charles de Gaulle by the OAS, which failed; it appears that the OAS is attempting another hit, and has arranged his escape and transport.
 Without knowing this, Harry accepts the job as a chance to prove to himself that he can still make the grade, despite premonitions that it will end badly for him as he gives Monique money to hold, which she may keep if he doesn't come back.

 In the course of the trip, made in a BMW 503 modified with a hidden smuggling compartment and supercharger, Harry and his passengers are pursued by both the Spanish police and the French Security Service, who in fact arranged the escape to eliminate Rickard.
 Upon returning to Portugal, and apparently having been betrayed by Monique, Harry gets shot on the beach in Albufeira, moments away from escaping on his boat with Rickard and Scherrer.